exercism/docs/building/tracks/new/add-first-exercise.md

 ## Implementing the exercise

-To implement the "Hello, World!" exercise, you'll need to create several files.
-Which files exactly is described in the [Practice Exercises documentation](/docs/building/tracks/practice-exercises).

 The "Hello, World!" exercise has some special rules applied to it:

 - It is always the first exercise in a track